genghis-tuan/virtualization-training/0-basic-dockerfile/readme.md

 docker images | grep basic-ubuntu
 ```

-- If the image is listed, then you've successfully create a image.
+- If the image is listed, then you've successfully created a image.

 - Test the image by creating a container, and immediately deleting it: